neil-edelman/boxes/readme.md

 The somewhat separate [`orcish` project](https://github.com/neil-edelman/orcish) is used to debug and graph code; it translates the graphgobbledygook pointer addresses into more semi-meaningful deterministic orc names.
+It is used in graphing and printing the data structure.

 ## Design papers ##